LeoSaucedo/cog-nizance-old/story/Act_1_Meeting_Gilbert.md

 `(Box 12):` {Box fills large portion of screen and a discovery sound effect noise is activated}: *New Objective: Find Experiment 3.1*

-[AS] = *The Ghost Boy transforms into a blue-white orb and disappears through the threshold of the room.
+`[AS] = `*The Ghost Boy transforms into a blue-white orb and disappears through the threshold of the room.
 The player follows the orb back into the main area*

-[AS] = *The player follows the orb to a doorway on the opposite side of the room blocked off by beams of wood.
+`[AS] = `*The player follows the orb to a doorway on the opposite side of the room blocked off by beams of wood.
 With the blue orb now illuminating a circle of limited light around it, you can put away your flashlight and take out the Rusty Pipe from your inventory to knock the beams of rotting wood down*

-[AS] *The player must follow the white orb through a series of large pipes in the next room over, as the floor is missing, leaving potential dangerous gaps in between the pipes that the player could fall through.
+`[AS] = `*The player must follow the white orb through a series of large pipes in the next room over, as the floor is missing, leaving potential dangerous gaps in between the pipes that the player could fall through.
 The orb moves faster than the player, so the pipes that you must follow on are limited to see by the player, encouraging the player to move quickly through the room*

 `(White text without box):` [appears in the middle of the screen introducing the player to the sprint option]

-[AS]: = The very last pipe the player meets must be sprinted through, as it shakes while the player steps onto it, and given a limited amount of time to keep their weight on it before it falls and sends the player back to the checkpoint
+`[AS] = ` The very last pipe the player meets must be sprinted through, as it shakes while the player steps onto it, and given a limited amount of time to keep their weight on it before it falls and sends the player back to the checkpoint

-[AS] = Once reaching the next room, the orb does a bell chime and a box appear warning the player of danger up ahead.
+`[AS] = `Once reaching the next room, the orb does a bell chime and a box appear warning the player of danger up ahead.
 In this room, The player must face mechanical rats dubbed “Lab Rats” that emit an artificial hiss when taking damage.
 This weak enemy is defeated with two strikes of the Rusty Pipe, and can reduce 5 PH out of 50 PH in total {PH can be lengthened later on}

-[AS] = Once the 3 enemies are defeated, teaching the player mechanics for combat, the player can move on with following the orb into another room.
+`[AS] = `Once the 3 enemies are defeated, teaching the player mechanics for combat, the player can move on with following the orb into another room.
 The room is half deteriorated, and pipes jutting out from the wall on the other side of the room are visible.
 On one of those pipes, 3.1 is hanging by the back of her hood, unconscious.
 A television with static produces a faint white glow, and the sound of static with the gentle tune of background music proceeds to meet the player’s ears

 `(Box 13):` Ghost Boy: “This isn’t good...
 She could fall at any second!”

 `(Box 14):` Ghost Boy: “You...
 Wouldn’t happen to be able to reach that far, would you?”

-[AS] = The player is free to roam the room, and near the static television, there is a desk with elixirs in vials littering the desk, along with stacks of paperwork.
+`[AS] = `The player is free to roam the room, and near the static television, there is a desk with elixirs in vials littering the desk, along with stacks of paperwork.
 The player is given the option to *inspect*

-[AS] = The television fills the screen, and an animatic*animation of an old time tune in black and white white cutesy old time styled cartoon people fill the screen.
+`[AS] = `The television fills the screen, and an animatic*animation of an old time tune in black and white white cutesy old time styled cartoon people fill the screen.
 A title appears and reads *It’s not magic...
 It’s science!*.
 A scene proceeds to follow, showing scientists in the form of the old time style cartoon drinking elixirs and being granted with temporary magic-like abilities such as breathing fire, breathing underwater, and growing wings.
 The clip ends with a scientist giving a thumbs up and a crowd of people praising him with smiles and cheers with the words *Making sure humanity will be saved by the real heroes*.
 For a brief second, text scrolls across the screen saying: products most definitely NOT tested on children—keep away from them to ensure their safety.
 Do not use products if pregnant, depressed, anxious, ill, prone to seizures—and most definitely don’t use if you’re the *Hope*.

 Suddenly, an angry face of cartoon scientist pops up in the middle of the screen, followed by a few more angry scientist faces in either corner of the screen.

 *We know you’re watching this...
 Back off, kid.
 Your “help” violates the program’s conduct*

-[AS] = With that, a singular cartoon eye appears in the middle of the now static screen and the pipes around it look like spider limbs as it attempts to pry itself off the wall it’s mantled onto
+`[AS] = `With that, a singular cartoon eye appears in the middle of the now static screen and the pipes around it look like spider limbs as it attempts to pry itself off the wall it’s mantled onto

 `(Box 15):` Ghost Boy: “Look out!”

-[AS] = The gentle tune of music suddenly morphs into combat music.
+`[AS] = `The gentle tune of music suddenly morphs into combat music.
 Ashira must use her Rusty Pipe to smash the screen of the old television in before it gets the chance to pry itself from the wall.
 After having done this, the music changes back to the gentle music playing before and the player is now able to inspect the vials on the desk.
 One is labeled as *wings*.
 The player is able to take this vial out of their inventory and drink it.

 `(Box 16):` (...
 The concoction in the vial graces Ashira’s tastebuds with a light and saccharine taste reminiscent of caramel—a taste that compliments the reddish brown that churned within the vial)

-[AS] = A small box appears on the top right hand side of the screen, showing the player has 15 seconds of using feathery wings that they had sprouted in order to fly over the abyss in order to grab 3.1 and fly her to safety.
+`[AS] = `A small box appears on the top right hand side of the screen, showing the player has 15 seconds of using feathery wings that they had sprouted in order to fly over the abyss in order to grab 3.1 and fly her to safety.

-[AS] = Upon setting 3.1 down, she stirs and awakens
+`[AS] = `Upon setting 3.1 down, she stirs and awakens

 `(Box 17):` 3.1: “...”